brooklyn-data/dbt_artifacts/README.md

 tox -e integration_databricks # For the Databricks tests
 ```

+The Spark tests require installing the [ODBC driver](https://www.databricks.com/spark/odbc-drivers-download).
+On a Mac, DBT_ENV_SPARK_DRIVER_PATH should be set to `/Library/simba/spark/lib/libsparkodbc_sbu.dylib`.
+Spark tests have not yet been added to the integration tests.

 ### SQLFluff

 We use SQLFluff to keep SQL style consistent.
 A GitHub action automatically tests pull requests and adds annotations where there are failures.
 SQLFluff can also be run locally with `tox`.
 To install tox, we recommend using `pipx`.